Shen Tong: Chinese democracy advocacy in the United States

+Occupy Wall Street

+In 2011, Shen supported the Occupy Wall Street movement.
+He is considered a main proponent of nonviolence, social media movement, nationally coordinated organization working with broad alliances, and strategic messaging.
+Believing in the power of a decentralized movement to combat the social and economic injustices that contribute to a dysfunctional democracy, he held planning meetings with protesters in his Broadway office.

+COVID-19 relief efforts

 When the COVID-19 pandemic reached New York, The New York Times reported Shen's "just-in-time" relief efforts during the first weeks of the pandemic outbreak in New York through his private networks in March 2020.

-In 2011, Shen supported the Occupy Wall Street Movement.
-He is considered a main proponent of nonviolence, social media movement, nationally coordinated organization working with broad alliances, and strategic messaging.